MGH McLean

 Intern orientation events include a special welcoming event with residents (a Duck Tour of Boston or resident barbeque) and a dinner with UIM faculty mentors.

-Resident affinity groups for BIPOC, LGBTQ+, and First-Generation/Socially Disadvantaged Residents further promote belonging and provide additional opportunities for networking, socialization, and friendships.
+Resident affinity groups for BIPOC, UiM, LGBTQ+, and First-Generation/Socially Disadvantaged Residents further promote belonging and provide additional opportunities for networking, socialization, and friendships.

 The MGH Center for Diversity and Inclusion’s Resident and Fellow Committee offers monthly networking opportunities and quarterly workshops and seminars on career and leadership development.
 Residents have many opportunities to mentor medical students and peers and to engage in community service in the greater Boston community, such as through health fairs and mentorship of high school students.